chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/cloud-account-associations.md

 More documentation and examples are available in the module source repository https://github.com/chainguard-dev/terraform-google-chainguard-account-association

+It may take a few minutes for changes to propagate.
 Once your GCP project is configured you can check that the account association is configured correctly: